MoAlyousef/cfltk/README.md

 ```

 ## Safety
 Both FLTK and the wrapper are exception safe.
+Widget, image and Fl_Text_Buffer mutating wrapper functions are thread-safe.
+FLTK manages the lifetime of widgets, which would delete any child widgets when the parent is deleted.
+The wrapper also provides an Fl_Widget_Tracker object which can be used to prevent use-after-free errors.
-The wrapper doesn't perform null checks on pointers returned from FLTK nor on pointers passed to it.
-Allocation failure should also be checked manually by the consuming user/consumer of the wrapper.
+The wrapper itself doesn't perform null checks on pointers returned from FLTK nor on pointers passed to it.
+Allocation failure should also be checked manually by the consuming user of the wrapper.